vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 </configuration>
 ```

 > **_WARNING:_** For illustrative purposes, this log configuration includes the 'traceID' label which holds lots of values.
-As the [Loki Doc](https://grafana.com/docs/loki/latest/fundamentals/labels/) states: "High cardinality causes Loki to build a huge index (read: $$$$) and to flush thousands of tiny chunks to the object store (read: slow)."
+The [Loki Doc](https://grafana.com/docs/loki/latest/fundamentals/labels/) states: "High cardinality causes Loki to build a huge index (read: expensive!) and to flush thousands of tiny chunks to the object store (read: slow).".
+Therefore, this isn't recommended for production uses.

 ### Tempo configuration